 Preference was given to initiatives that:

 From the 1950s to the 1970s, significant migration from the Pacific region to New Zealand was encouraged to meet domestic labour shortages in manufacturing and primary production industries.
 Many Pacific people travelled to New Zealand on temporary visas under various work schemes.
-Because of the labour shortages at the time, the enforcement of these visas was largely relaxed.
+Due to the labour shortages at the time, the enforcement of these visas was largely relaxed.

 However, at the downturn of the New Zealand economy in the early 1970s, parts of society started viewing migrants as jeopardising their financial security and quality of life.
 These views were fuelled by less than favourable media portrayals targeting Pacific peoples particularly as the cause for job shortages and other social harms.